scanback/docs/presentations/index.md

 The presentation combines **Coasian Transaction Cost Economics**, with **chaos theory**, and an adaption of **Henri Fayol**'s management theory (he was the first person to articulate what management is, more than 100 years ago).

 I find some of the thinking dated but w0n't update the deck since the first attempt invariably is the best.
-Most of my conclusions still hold: Management is getting easier.
+Most of my conclusions still hold: *managing is getting easier, ceteris paribus.*